inartov555/user_hub_web_app/ui_tests_pw/README.md

 # Users App UI Automation (Pytest + Playwright + Django + Docker)

-This folder contains a **UI automation framework** for the attached Users App.
+- This folder contains a **UI automation framework** for the attached Users App.
+- Created on Nov-05-2025

 ## Stack